CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_posture_custom_rule.md

 - `controls` (Attributes Set) Security framework and compliance rule information. (see [below for nested schema](#nestedatt--controls))
 - `logic` (String) Rego logic for the rule.
 If this is not defined, then parent_rule_id must be defined.
 - `parent_rule_id` (String) UUID of the parent rule to inherit properties from.
 Required if logic is not specified.
-- `remediation_info` (String) Information about how to remediate issues detected by this rule.
+- `remediation_info` (List of String) Information about how to remediate issues detected by this rule.
 - `severity` (Number) Severity of the rule.
 Valid values are 0 (critical), 1 (high), 2 (medium), 3 (informational).

 ### Read-Only